Sebecc/QA-Portfolio/README.md

 # QA-Portfolio
 Portfolio of game bug reports and QA documentation.

-# Game QA Portfolio
+# QA Portfolio

 Hello!
 My name is Sebastian and I am an aspiring Game QA Tester with a background in Game Design and technical troubleshooting.

-This repository contains examples of bug reports and testing documentation created as part of my journey toward a professional career in Game Quality Assurance.
+This repository contains examples of bug reports and testing documentation created as part of my journey toward a professional career in Quality Assurance.

 ## Skills demonstrated
 - Bug reporting